SrBrahma/react-native-payment-icons/README.md

 `npx @svgr/cli ./svgsCompressed --out-dir src/components --native --typescript`

+> There may happen some errors in the RN convertion you may need to deal manually.
+If happens, `npm run build` will throw them up.

 * An `index.tsx` will be automatically created re-exporting all the components.

 * If adding or removing images, you will need to change src/index.tsx to add / remove the components in the dictionary.